dirk-dev/GifTastic/README.md

 This project was a class exercise in JavaScript, jQuery, APIs, CSS, and HTML.

 **GiTastic** was coded by me, and is maintained by me.

+The deployed app can be found at https://dirk-kiesewetter.github.io/GifTastic/